Helena Paparizou: 2016–2018: Ouranio Toxo, The Voice of Greece, and Swedish residency

 Paparizou recorded her new song in November 2015.
 "Misi Kardia" is written by Chris Mazz, Andy Nicolas & Yiannis Doxas and it was exclusively released on 89,8 Dromos FM.
 The music video was released on 15 February, along with the official release of the song.
 On 20 March 2016 Paparizou performed in "Dromos Superstar Voices" at BOX Athens with special host the Greek band "Melisses".

 On 25 March 2016, it was officially announced that the song "Pou Pige Tosi Agapi", previous released on her album Iparhi Logos would be a part of the soundtrack album for the American comedy film "My Big Fat Greek Wedding 2".

 From 26 April up to 6 May 2016, she was the commentator in the Swedish TV show "Inför Eurovision Song Contest" along with Oscar Zia, Njol Badjie and Wiktoria Johansson.
 Paparizou performed as a special guest star in the "Euroclub" and in the "Eurovision Village" during the Eurovision Song Contest week.

 After 3 years of absence at the annual MAD Video Music Awards, Paparizou returned on the VMA's stage, performing her brand new single "Fiesta", which was officially released on 4 July and You Are the Only One along with Sergey Lazarev.
 Paparizou also performed at the semi-final of The X Factor Greece on 1 July, supporting the duo Stereo Soul.

 In Summer 2016, Paparizou toured in Greece along with Mironas Stratis and Isaias Matiaba.
-In September 2016 Paparizou joined "My Way" show in Sweden with Claes Malmberg and Jan Malmsjö.
+In September 2016 Paparizou joined "My Way" residency show in Sweden with Claes Malmberg and Jan Malmsjö.

 On 2 November 2016, it was officially announced that Paparizou would be one of the coaches at the third season of The Voice of Greece.
 The show premiered on Skai TV on 16 November.

 The single "Agkaliase Me" was sent to the radios on 9 December 2016.
 On 28 April, Paparizou released "Haide", her first ever collaboration with Phoebus.
-Afterwards, released a digital EP "Extended Summer 2017" which included six tracks alongside the number one hit by her and Anastasios Rammos "An Me Dis Na Kleo'.
+Afterwards, released a digital EP "Extended Summer 2017" which included six tracks alongside the number one hit by her and Anastasios Rammos "An Me Dis Na Kleo".
 The music video released in October.
 The song is her biggest hit to date counting over 35 million views on YouTube.